Rufeng-Liu/Rufeng-Liu.github.io/_news/announcement_2.md

 ---

 Information in the 'about' page was changed, together with the profile picture.
 'News' section was modified.
 'Self-study blog' page was on the way.
 You can easily contact me via given social media.
-'CV' and 'teaching' pages were made as user-friendly ad I can, while publications are waiting for further preprints and papers.
+'CV' and 'teaching' pages were made as user-friendly as I can, while publications are waiting for further preprints and papers.
 Here we also have some deleted pages.

 #### Deleted pages